-TOE Security Functions Addressed issue SF.6: TOE Integrity Protection Detectable physical tampering through the TOE's sealed packaging of the device.
+TOE Security Functionality Addressed issue of audit records in System-, Calibration- and Consumer-Logfiles.
+SF.6: TOE Integrity Protection Detectable physical tampering through the TOE's sealed packaging of the device.
 TSF integrity protection by secure boot process and regular as well as on-demand self tests.
 Preservation of a secure state in case of failures.

-Table 1: TOE Security Functions
+Table 1: TOE Security Functionalities

-For more details please refer to the Security Target [6], chapter 7.2 to 7.6.
+For more details please refer to the Security Target [6], chapters 7.1 to 7.6.